yakovdan98/Finspo/README.md

 * Upload pictures and under each image list the clothes theyre wearing
 * Have a public section that allows you to see outfits other people have published publically
 * allow users to see what outfits someone has published
+* Have the App published on the google play store

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
-* React with Redux for front end
+* React Native
+* Expo
 * .Net for backend API
 * MySql for published outfits